chocolateboy/shell-escape-tag/README.md

 Takes a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and escapes any interpolated parameters. `null` and `undefined` values are ignored.
-Arrays are flattened and their members are escaped and joined with a space.
+Arrays are flattened and their elements are escaped and joined with a space.
 All other values are stringified i.e. `false` is mapped to `"false"` &c..
 Parameters that have been escaped with [`shell.escape`](#escape) or preserved with [`shell.preserve`](#preserve) are passed through verbatim.